fastify/fastify-vite/docs/guide/route-hooks.md

 </table>

 ::: tip
 Bear in mind `ctx.$data` would no longer be populated following client-side navigation (History API) in these examples.
 For this you need to ensure data can be retrieved from the client as well.

-This is covered in [Isomorphic Data](/guide/data-fetching.html#isomorphic-data).
+Route Hooks work best to power first render specific tasks before Route Payloads and Isomorphic Data.
 :::

 ## Vue